 Mondrian’s work, of course, jumped the shark somewhere along the line and he became a modernist, laying the foundation for abstract expressionist painters such as Barnett Newman and Mark Rothko.

-Vienna – Bruegel: One of the best museums in the world is featuring one of the greatest artists later this year.
+Vienna – Bruegel: One of the best museums in the world is featuring one of the greatest artists.

 Pieter Bruegel the Elder liked to paint what first appear to be ordinary scenes, such as peasants skating across lakes amid a frozen Flemish landscape.
 Of course, what he was seeing wasn’t ordinary at all … he was documenting a mini-ice age that hit northern Europe mid-16th century including what is today the Netherlands and Belgium.